Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 Unlike the bourgeoisie, workers rely solely on their salaries.
 If they lose their jobs, their livelihood immediately suffers.

-Bourgeoisie Has Control Over Proletariat
+The Bourgeoisie Has Control Over the Proletariat

 Although the bourgeoisie has control, the proletariat is not totally powerless.
 They can fight back through collective action.